WayneKeenan/RaspberryPi_BTPAN_AutoConnect/README.md

 ## A script and cron job to auto connect to a Bluetooth Network.

-See this [video](https://www.youtube.com/watch?v=4Ac0wc-f9HI) by Andrew Mulholland on how to setup a connection manually first.
+See this [video](https://www.youtube.com/watch?v=4Ac0wc-f9HI) by Andrew Mulholland on how to setup a connection on a Pi3 manually first.

-The bt-pan script come from [here](https://github.com/mk-fg/fgtk.git).
+The bt-pan script comes from [here](https://github.com/mk-fg/fgtk.git).

-After cloning this repository copy the 2 scripts `bt-pan` and `check-and-connect-bt-pan.sh` to `~pi/bin`
+After cloning this repository copy the 2 scripts `bt-pan` and `check-and-connect-bt-pan.sh` into `~pi/bin`
 (create the folder if necessary)

 ## Find your Mac/PC MAC Address

-We need the Bluetooth MAC address of your Mac/PC that is providing the network link.
+We need the Bluetooth MAC address of your Mac/PC that is providing the Bluetooth network.

-run `hcitool scan`:
+On the Pi run `hcitool scan`:

 ```
 hcitool scan